 This seemed a perfect time to remember the wonderful afternoon we all spend last October in Skowhegan.
 We were staying at an inn in Jackman, Maine.
 It’s just up the mountain — about 85 miles via route 201, from Skowhegan.
 In rural New England, that’s “just around the corner.”

 Down the mountain we drove.
 Around 85 miles down, same mileage back.

 We met Bette Stevens, of 4 Writers and Readers.
-She’s in the middle of a round of editing her next book, but she took the time to spend the afternoon with me and Garry.
+She was in the middle of a round of editing her next book, but she took a bit of time off to spend the afternoon with me and Garry.

 A great lunch and Ken’s Family Restaurant, a trip to the Magaret Chase Smith Library, and a brief sojourn to see the world’s tallest Indian (statue), created by Bernard Langlais (1921-1977), a sculptor from Old Town who attended the local art school.

 Garry and I were wearing our matched pair of Serendipity sweat shirts.
 You could hardly tell us apart!

 We had great conversation at lunch, then spent some time taking picture of each other, visiting the library and admiring the statue, which is oddly located next to a Cumberland Farms.

 We know each other on the Internet, yet there’s always some nervousness when finally, we meet in person.
 Will we really like one another?

 No problem.
 It was love at first sight.
 I think we are officially best-friends-forever.
 I don’t know when we will be back this way, but I’m sure we will come again.
 Maybe next year or the year after that.
 But we will come back.
 How could we not return to so much natural beauty and great people?